Sabertoothtech/Quantative-Analysis-Calculating-Breakpoints-on-stock-data/README.md

 Breakpoints:
 Point at which a benefit, charge, discount, or rate moves into the next bracket or level.
 This is to target certain maxima and minima in the quant data of companies, which can further be trained with news and their sentiments.
 Breakpoints can also be analysed to find the optimum buy and sell time for maximizing profit.
-Breakpoint can be characterised on the basis of skewness, kurtosis, etc.
+They can be characterised on the basis of skewness, kurtosis, etc.

 [Here](https://github.com/Sabertoothtech/Quantative-Analysis-Calculating-Breakpoints-on-stock-data/blob/master/Breakpoints.ipynb) are the codes and outputs to detect particular breakpoints.